Nicholas705M/cloudflare-speedtest-cli/README.md

 # Cloudflare Speedtest CLI

 A command-line interface (CLI) tool to perform speed tests using the `Nicholas705M/cloudflare-speedtest` library, which includes ICMP packet loss measurement.
-The results are output in a structured JSON format.
+This CLI leverages Playwright to run the speed test in a headless browser environment, and outputs the results in a structured JSON format.

 ## Installation

 1.  **Clone this repository**:
     ```bash
     git clone https://github.com/Nicholas705M/cloudflare-speedtest-cli.git
     cd cloudflare-speedtest-cli